barsoom/ex-remit/README.md

 Set e.g.

-    # 16 is suitable on a free plan.
-The max is 20, we'll use 2 for one-off dynos, and 2 as a buffer.
+    # 10 is suitable on a free plan.
+The max is 20, we'll use 2 for one-off dynos, and the rest as a buffer.
-    heroku config:set POOL_SIZE=16
+    heroku config:set POOL_SIZE=10

 Add a webhook on each reviewed repo in GitHub (at Auctionet, we've got scripts to do this in batch).